phpons/cloud-computing/workspace/worklog/Week1 - Answers.md

 **I am assuming that *had* meant *add*.**

 *kprintf()* itself is already implemented in the code; *kputchar()* has to be implemented, which should be simple.
 For now I will leave kputchar pointing to UART0; I will also add kprintf.o to the makefile.

+# Week 1 - Step 3

+> Ask QEMU to emulate a second serial line, via a telnet connection.
+See the makefile and the file "worklog/README-QEMU" for how to do this.

+> Direct kprintf to output via that second serial line, allowing you to use kprintf to log stuff without compromising the "console".

+This is done by directing the output to UART1 instead of UART0.

+> Use that to print the byte values representing the encoding of the typed characters on the keyboard.
+Watch what happens when hitting regular letters, like 'a' 'b' 'A' and 'B'.
+And then watch what happens when hitting special keys:

+	- left,right,up, and down arrows
+	- backspace
+	- delete

+The arrows, for instance, are composed by 3 different characters instead of just one.
+They are not a simple ASCII character.